 “Just fucking tell me what you want, Naoshare.
 I want this night to end.”

 He isn’t sure what to say.
-Fafa-je hasn’t told him where this plan will lead, only that it will work, the permanent smile on their voice.
+Fafa-je hasn’t told him where this plan will lead, only that it will work, that permanent smile on their voice.
 Eria feels anxious about only being provided a slogan.
-There has to be a guarantee, in more concrete terms than ‘we’ll get socialism out of it’, that a certain method will lead somewhere concrete.
-Without that, Marx would have dismissed such plans as utopian, and there is nothing more shameful than Marx calling you utopian.
+There has to be a guarantee, in more concrete terms than ‘we’ll get socialism out of it’.
 Fafa-je’s smile has come to represent, somehow, with fairytale-like mystery, the correct path for the communists in this country.
 ‘The Fafa has come to wake up the capitalist from his squalid dream’ has a poetic and satisfying ring to it.
 But the poetries of the past are failed verses.
-Facing Yoppo, his hesitation teeters on the tip of his tongue.
-He doubts that the minister knows what he’s going to ask for.
-There is a tug-of-war, and here is another hand to pull the rope his way.
+Facing Yoppo, his hesitation balances on the tip of his tongue.
+There is a tug-of-war between him and the Fafa, and here is another hand to pull the rope his way.
 He can still come home with revolution in tow.

 He looks so different, smiling only when it’s polite to.
 He sighs the times he would have otherwise.
 The frail, hunched back in front of her seems unable to carry anything on it – be it responsibility or the explosives.
 Zada looks at her molten arm, its nerve endings cindering permanently, and wishes one of the grenades would go off.
 Maybe a small stone whacks a blasting cap and sets off the TNT.
 Or he trips and tumbles into the new basin, and all that remains of the Butterfly Bomber are the last scorches of a blast.
 There’s enough explosives in those bags to end the dynasty all over again – surely some can be spared for him.
 If only he could feel what I did, is the thought that keeps her silent during this long march.